dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

    security_token = "please set me up!" # Salesforce security token
    ```

-1. In "secrets.toml", replace username and password with your Salesforce credentials.
+1. In `secrets.toml`, replace username and password with your Salesforce credentials.

 1. Update the security_token value with the token you
-   [copied earlier](salesforce.md#grab-securitytoken) for secure Salesforce access.
+   [copied earlier](salesforce.md#grab-credentials) for secure Salesforce access.

-1. Next, Follow the [destination documentation](../../dlt-ecosystem/destinations) instructions to
+1. Next, follow the [destination documentation](../../dlt-ecosystem/destinations) instructions to
    add credentials for your chosen destination, ensuring proper routing of your data to the final
    destination.